RISCV-on-Microsemi-FPGA/SmartFusion2-Advanced-Dev-Kit/Modify_The_FPGA_Design/README.md

    Uses legacy CoreRISCV_AXI4 soft processor.
 Contains a sample RISCV design which allows users to use basic peripherals such as GPIO, UART and Timers.

 ### Target Hardware
-The SmartFusion2 Advanced developement Board includes a SmartFusion2 M2S150 FPGA.
-Details of the features available for this development board are available [here](https://www.microsemi.com/products/fpga-soc/design-resources/dev-kits/smartfusion2/smartfusion2-advanced-development-kit).
+The SmartFusion2 Advanced development Board includes a SmartFusion2 M2S150 FPGA.
+Details of the features of this development board are available [here](https://www.microsemi.com/products/fpga-soc/design-resources/dev-kits/smartfusion2/smartfusion2-advanced-development-kit).

 ### Target Mi-V CPU
 Details of the features of Mi-V CPUs are available [here](https://github.com/RISCV-on-Microsemi-FPGA/Mi-V-CPUs).